Butterfly McQueen: Career

+Gone with the Wind

-McQueen was appearing as a student in the Broadway comedy What a Life in 1938 when she was spotted by Kay Brown, talent scout for David O. Selznick, then in pre-production for Gone With the Wind (eventually released in 1939).
+McQueen was appearing as a student in the Broadway comedy What a Life in 1938 when she was spotted by Kay Brown, talent scout for David O. Selznick, then in pre-production for Gone with the Wind (eventually released in 1939).
 Brown recommended that McQueen audition for the film.
-After Selznick saw her screen test, he never considered anyone else and McQueen was cast in the role that would become her most identifiable – "Prissy", a simple-minded house maid.
+After Selznick saw her screen test, he never considered anyone else and McQueen was cast in the role that would become her most identifiable – Prissy, a simple-minded house maid.
 She uttered the famous words: "Oh, Miss Scarlett!
 I don't know nothin' 'bout birthin' babies!"
 Her distinctive, high-pitched voice was described by a critic as "the itsy-little voice fading over the far horizon of comprehension".
-While the role is well known to audiences, McQueen did not enjoy playing the part and felt it was demeaning to African-Americans.
-She was unable to attend the film's premiere because it was held at a Whites-only theater.
+While the role is well known to audiences, McQueen did not enjoy playing the part and felt it was demeaning to African Americans.
+She was unable to attend the film's premiere because it was held at a whites-only theater.

+She later came to embrace the role, appearing before audiences at several screenings for Gone with the Wind's semi-centenary and joining fellow cast-members.I was miserable, but now I have studied history, I still study, and I listen to the things that are going on in other parts of the world, and I know that's how things were, and in some strides we have gone forward, but in many we have gone many backward steps.